K4L1B3/How-to-Become-a-Great-Developer/README.md

  * Research first which area you want to follow, if you prefer something more logical as a back-end then I recommend you start with Java or if you prefer something more visual as a front-end my recommendation is Javascript, in the end this is just the order of learning, because in the job market you will need to know a little about each thing so you will end up learning both the back-end and front-end areas
  * Study about programming logic
+ * Before starting programming I recommend watching <a href="https://www.youtube.com/playlist?list=PLdsnXVqbHDUc7htGFobbZoNen3r_wm3ki">this playlist<a/> by Fabio Akita

-This site can help you choose and understand what you will need to learn when studying this language: https://roadmap.sh/
+***This site can help you choose and understand what you will need to learn when studying this language: https://roadmap.sh/

 * ### Step 1.2: Learn English
 You have to know english and this is not negotiable if you want to have a place in the job market or earn a good salary